 I went to college for Musical Theater and English what seems like forever ago.
 In my life before weddings, I was a blogger, freelance writer, and social media marketer.
 I was ordained back in 2006, performed a few friends’ weddings, and went full-time as an officiant in 2011.
 By the time Let’s Get Married SoCal hits our 5th anniversary in Oct 2016, I’ll have performed 600 wedding ceremonies.
 I’ve been with Wedgewood since late 2014 and am having a blast with the wide variety of awesome couples I’ve worked with there.

-What kind of special requests do you cater to?
+What kind of special requests and customizations do you cater to?

 I love what I do so I’ve done some crazy things for my couples.
 I’ve hiked 2 miles up a mountain to the “perfect” peak to perform a sunrise ceremony.
 I’ve included multiple kids from previous relationships into wedding vows and unity ceremonies (no easy task when there are six kids to work in).
 I’ve given a voice to couples who have suffered great losses before their wedding and wanted to find a place to honor parents who have passed, once only a few weeks before the wedding.
 I’ve even started weddings with the “Mawwiage” speech from The Princess Bride!

-“It’s the best feeling when I can get giggles, gasps of delighted surprise, and tears of love and joy at that part.
+“It’s the best feeling when I can get giggles, gasps of delighted surprise, and tears of love and joy during the love story portion.
 I’m tearing up just thinking about it.”

-What should couples think about when looking for an officiant for their special day?
+What should couples think about when looking for an officiant?

 That’s where the gut check comes in.
 When you meet with an officiant for the first time, check what your gut reaction is to them.
 Do you feel safe and comfortable in their presence?
 Do you feel happy?
 Excited?
 Calm?
 Most importantly, do you trust them?
-The gut check is such a simple test, but often neglected.
-The stark reality is that on wedding day, I’m the only one up there with you and your beloved as you share those vows.
-The planner, your mom, your best friend… everyone else is now silent and witnessing what is happening.
-So in order for your ceremony to go brilliantly, you need to trust I will guide you through this amazing experience.
+The gut check is such a simple test but often neglected.
+The stark reality is that on your wedding day, I’m the only one up there with you and your beloved as you share those vows.
+The planner, your mom, your best friend… everyone else are now silent and witnessing what is happening.
+So, in order for your ceremony to go brilliantly, you need to trust I will guide you through this amazing experience.
 After all, your wedding IS your ceremony.
 All of this time, money, and preparation is to celebrate what we do in that ceremony—publicly declare your marriage!